 § Unless conviction has been expunged, set aside, vacated, or your rights have been restored; not only to vote but to possess firearms & ammunition.
 This resulted from HB 2534 and changed Arizona law under A.R.S.
 13-3112 on 9.26.2008

 We’ve created these videos to ensure you are getting the most comprehensive information to be a responsible firearms owner.
 The total length of the online course is approximately 3 hours.
-This course consists of 12 video sections and video lengths varies for each.
+This course consists of 13 video sections and video lengths varies for each.
 You may pause and rewind as needed to points of specific interest.
 To demonstrate competency, you are required to watch each video section in it’s entirety (cannot fast-forward) for completion, before moving onto the next section.
 Please note, total course completion time may vary depending on each user.
+We also offer a free bonus course discussing NFA Trusts, Suppressors and Short Barreled Rifles For Home Defense as well as Live-Fire CCW Training and Firearms Instruction.

 Any course under 3 hours could not possibly cover all of the critical topics in detail, that you need to know to understand Arizona and Federal Laws.
 There are no shortcuts when it comes to understanding the legalities of use of force, your rights and firearm safety.

 For the best retention of the information, we recommend that you set aside a few hours when you can begin and complete the online course.
 Try to be in a quiet place where you can focus on the instructor’s presentation without distractions.
 If you start now, you can be done in just a few hours!
 You have 7 days to complete the online portion of the course.
-Once you’ve completed the online portion, you can schedule your in-person session at one of our locations in Scottsdale, Tucson, Costa Mesa, California and Las Vegas Nevada.
+Once you’ve completed the online portion you will receive a Certificate Of Completion and detailed instructions to submit your application for issuance of an AZ CCW Permit.

 The course is also CAPTIONED to allow people with hearing loss to follow along with the course.
-Additionally, during the COVID-19 pandemic this course is a safe alternative to classrooms filled with strangers and dealing with long waits at crowded ranges.
 It’s also convenient for people in remote parts of the state or country to learn about firearms safety, understand the mental and legal aspects of carrying a firearm or owning one for family and home defense.

 Once you have completed the online course, you will receive a link to schedule your CCW Verification | Q & A Session (10-15 minutes) to meet in-person with one of our Certified Instructors at one of our offices in Scottsdale or Tucson (AZ), Las Vegas (NV) or Costa Mesa (CA).
 During this session, you will have an opportunity to ask any questions that you may have.
 The instructor will verify your identification, review the application with you and issue you a signed Certificate Of Completion, along with a personalized CCW Application Kit which consists of the following: